TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 22/Luke 22.38.md

 ---

-And they said, Lord, behold, here are two swords.
-And he said unto them, It is enough.
+They said, "Lord, behold, here are two swords."
+He said to them, "That is enough."